alexandersiegel/alexandersiegel.github.io/README.md

 This repo is for a github pages website (alexandersiegel.com) that gives in-depth instructions on hardware and software projects I've done.

-Thanks you Barry Clark for the framework for this Jekyll website and to Freepik for the open source favicon (www.flaticon.com).
+Thank goes to Barry Clark for the framework for this Jekyll website and to Freepik for the open source favicon (www.flaticon.com).